gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 ---

 My intention in this write up is to consolidate as much practical information on the current readily available options for how I can over the course of a weekend to start producing some of my own food conveniently in my urban environment.
-Also I'll be looking at this from a "maker's" and engineering perspective to see where I may potentially be able to make what's already out there better.
+Also I'll be looking at this from a Maker's and engineering perspective to see where I may potentially be able to make what's already out there better.

 Here's what I eventually want to work towards in a indoor gardening setup: